 Five months later, on September 15, 1941, the squadron was federally activated and deployed to Gray Field at Fort Lewis, Washington from which it conducted coastal patrol and training operations in the Pacific Northwest with the North American O-47.
-This included one of the first missions flown from a U.S. base on December 7, 1941.
-In March 1943 the 123rd was redesignated as a Reconnaissance Squadron, and redesignated again in August 1943 as the 35th Photo Reconnaissance Squadron (PRS).
-From September 1944 to August 1945 the unit flew the F-5 reconnaissance variant of the Lockheed P-38 Lightning in combat operations in the China-Burma-India theatre as part of the Fourteenth Air Force, the famous "Flying Tigers."
+This included one of the first wartime missions flown from a U.S. base on December 7, 1941, a coastal patrol.
+In March 1943 the 123rd was redesignated as a Reconnaissance Squadron, and redesignated again in August 1943 as the 35th Photographic Reconnaissance Squadron (PRS).
+From September 1944 to August 1945 the unit flew the F-5E photo reconnaissance variant of the Lockheed P-38 Lightning in combat operations in the China-Burma-India theatre as part of the Fourteenth Air Force, the famed "Flying Tigers."
 The squadron received credit for participation in seven campaigns in World War II.
-Not all 123rd personnel served with the 35th PRS, as some were diverted to other units as early as 1942 and served elsewhere in the Pacific and in Europe.
+Not all 123rd personnel served with the 35th PRS, as most of the original charter members were diverted to many other units beginning as early as 1942 and served elsewhere in the Pacific and in Europe.
 As part of the large drawdown of forces after the war, the 35th PRS inactivated on November 7, 1945 at Camp Kilmer, New Jersey.

 In William Tell 1976, the 142nd garnered first place in the F-101 category and Lt.
 Col. Don Tonole and Maj.
 Brad Newell captured the overall "Top Gun" title flying the McDonnell F-101B Voodoo.
-Success came again at William Tell 1984 when the unit placed first in the F-4 category flying the McDonnell-Douglas F-4C Phantom II and beat many of its F-15 Eagle and F-106 Delta Dart rivals in the overall competition.
-Majors Ron Moore and Bill Dejager were the overall F-4 "Top Guns" of the competition.
+Success came again at William Tell 1984 when the unit placed first in the F-4 category flying the McDonnell Douglas F-4C Phantom II and beat many of its F-15 Eagle and F-106 Delta Dart rivals in the overall competition.
+Majors Ron Moore and Bill DeJager were the overall F-4 "Top Guns" of the competition.
 In the 50th Year of William Tell Anniversary Competition held in 2004, the 142nd Fighter Wing was rated first in Maintenance, Element Attack and Gun categories.
 These William Tell successes demonstrate Oregon's long history of excellent performance and readiness to accomplish the real world mission.

-Today, the fighting "Redhawks" are proud to continue service as a vital part of the Total Force team, defending our nation with the F-15 Eagle, providing both continuous air defense and air superiority capabilities.
-With more than 1,000 officers and airmen, the 142nd Fighter Wing guards the Pacific Northwest skies from northern California to the Canadian border, on 24-hour Air Sovereignty Alert as part of Air Combat Command and the North American Aerospace Defense Command (NORAD).
-The wing also stands ready to participate in state and federal contingency missions as required.
+Today the "Redhawks" are proud to continue service as a vital part of the Total Force team, defending our nation with the latest version of the F-15C Eagle, providing both continuous air defense and air superiority capabilities.
+With more than 1,000 officers and airmen, the 142nd Fighter Wing guards the greater Pacific Northwest skies from northern California to the Canadian border, on 24/7 ACA alert as part of ACC and the North American Aerospace Defense Command (NORAD).
+The wing also stands ready to participate in state and federal contingency and expeditionary missions as required.